 Analyzing Direxion Small Cap Bear 3X Shares's Unusual Options Activity

-Direxion Small Cap Bear 3X Shares (NYSE:TZA) shares experienced unusual options activity on Thursday.
-The stock price moved up to $32.95 following the option alert.
+Shares of Direxion Small Cap Bear 3X Shares (NYSE:TZA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $36.2.

 - Option Type: TRADE